vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 Surely, we can achieve innovation without such cult-like figures, one may think and this is where I feel that our record testifies to the contrary.
-Harari so nicely discussed how storytelling serves as an organizational tools for larger groups to collaborate -- national identity, innovation, social justice and religion all serve as great tools to that effect.
+Harari so discusses how storytelling serves as an organizational tools to facilitate collaboration in larger groups -- national identity, technology vision, social justice and religion all serve as great tools to that effect.
 In most cases these causes need lead characters, even if only to provide some coherent vision of where to go.
 Engineers may be familiar with the jokes about the failures of design by consensus -- we simply don't always design better solutions by allowing everyone to pitch in.
 In fact, I would argue that the iPhone would have been a considerably less impressive device if the vision for the product weren't defined by some eccentric tech artist.
 Wherever you find yourself on the individualism-to-collectivism spectrum, we may have to acknowledge that there are some systems that are best designed by a collectivist mindset while there are others best designed by allowing some individual to let their imaginations run wild.

 Maybe Europe doesn't produce as many outlier startups as the US, but Europe's somewhat collectivist leanings may be one of the things to attribute for